operatorai/modelstore/README.md

 The library's `ModelStore` helps you to (a) version your mdoels, (b) store them in a structured way, and (c) collect meta data about the Python runtime that was used to train them.

+This library has been developed using Python `3.7.0` and is in pre-alpha.
+Please open an issue if you have any trouble!

 ## Installation

 ```python